 The GLA is the lead authority for UKSPF in London.
 The GLA has agreed that £78m of UKSPF will be allocated to London boroughs and the City of London across the three investment strands – reflecting the need to deliver the fund close to communities and give a place-based response to different local needs and opportunities.

-An abridged version of the UKSPF investment plan for London that was submitted to government in July 2022 and was approved in December 2022.
+The UKSPF investment plan for London was submitted to government in July 2022 and was approved in December 2022.
 The plan is available to read from the GLA UKSPF website.

 UKSPF Borough Contacts

 London boroughs and the City of London Corporation have been allocated £78m of UKSPF, covering all of the Communities and Place investment strand and some of the Supporting Business and People and Skills investment strands, and will be delivering local UKSPF projects with the current funding until 2025.

 You can find a list of email contacts for UKSPF across all London boroughs and the City of London Corporation here.